HydroCouple/ParallelNSGAII/Readme.md

 To run the program type the following:

-    mpirun -n x ./parallelnsga2r random_seed <inp_file.in>
+    mpirun -n x ./parallelnsga2r random_seed <inp_file.in> -p

-where x is the number of MPI processes to use and random_seed is a real number in (0,1) which is used as a seed for random number generator.
+where x is the number of MPI processes to use and random_seed is a real number in (0,1) which is used as a seed for random number generator. <inp_file.in> is the problem input file. -p is an optional argument that indicates whether you want to write each individual in the population for each generation to file.
+Writing for each generation can be costly in terms of simulation times.

 About the input parameters
 ---------------------------------------------------------------------------